Electricity metering charges explained

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 If you have solar panels, then you require what’s called a ‘bi-directional meter’.
-While customers in some states can have their meter upgraded for free, in other parts you will have to pay a solar meter installation fee.
+While customers in some states can have their meter upgraded for free, others will have to pay a solar meter installation fee.

 Solar meter fees in Victoria are often charged upfront in a lump-sum, generally costing around $60.
 Queenslanders, on the other hand, pay for their solar upgrade through a ‘solar meter charge’.
-This is similar to the metering service charge whereby customers pay a few cents each day, with these costs added to your bills under other charges.
+This is similar to the metering service charge where customers pay a few cents each day, listed under other charges.

 Other metering fees

-Metering fees vary considerably across different networks, so it’s difficult to exhaustively list them here.
-With that said, here are a few other fees to be aware of that could apply.
+Metering fees vary considerably across different networks, so we can’t list them all here.
+With that said, here are a few other common fees that could apply.

-- Connection and Disconnection fee: There are additional connection and disconnection fees that should be factored in.
+• Connection and Disconnection fee: There could be additional connection and disconnection fees that should be factored in.
 You can read all about these here.

 What do I do if I disagree with a metering charge?